zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 # FeatureFlagBundle

 Simple, stupid and yet flexible Feature Flags system for the Symfony world.
 Please, take 30 minutes to read the tremendous article [Feature Toggles (aka Feature Flags)
 ](https://www.martinfowler.com/articles/feature-toggles.html).
-Feature flags are not an easy topic.
-They present great power but come with many burdens.
+Feature flags are not an easy and small topic.
+They present great powers but come with many burdens.

 TODO: evaluate and describe existing bundles